victorblaga/reastig/README.md

 ## Idea

-`Reastig` conceptually maintains the application state is as a time-ordered list of per-topic events (similar to Apache Kafka).
+Reastig maintains the application state as a time-ordered list of per-topic events (similar to Apache Kafka).

 Components can update the application state by sending messages on a topic.